oracle/graal/docs/reference-manual/native-image/Agent.md

 ### Native Image Configure Tool

 When using the agent in multiple processes at the same time as described in the previous section, `config-output-dir` is a safe option, but results in multiple sets of configuration files.
-The `native-image-configure` tool can be used to merge these configuration files.
+The `native-image-configure-launcher` tool can be used to merge these configuration files.
 This tool must first be built with:
 ```shell
 native-image --macro:native-image-configure-launcher
 ```